6 ways to stress less about IBS

 Ideally we should take time to sit down and relax before eating our food.
 Turn off all distractions and concentrate on the food you are eating.
 Keep in mind that digestion starts in the mouth, so ensure that you chewing each mouthful optimally to break down the food and increase digestive enzymes.

-Certain foods such as ginger, pineapple and papaya contain their own digestive enzymes, helping you to break down protein and stimulate stomach acid.
+Certain foods such as ginger, pineapple and papaya contain their own digestive enzymes, helping you to break down protein and stimulate stomach acid which could reduce your IBS symptoms.

 Read more: 15 expert ways to beat IBS